Jarcionek/Factorio-Zoom-Presets/README.md

 # Changelog

 ### 1.0.1 (29/03/2019)
-- Removed workarounds for fixed bugs.
+* Removed workarounds for fixed bugs.
-- Added workarounds for bugs introduced in 0.17.22.
+* Added workarounds for bugs introduced in 0.17.22.
+* As a result, version 0.17.22 is now required.

 ### 1.0.0 (24/03/2019)
-- Initial release.
+* Initial release.